MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

    ![How to start a new network ports test.](media/service-gateway-communication/gateway-start-new-test.png)

-When your gateway runs the network ports test, it retrieves a list of ports and servers from Service Bus and then attempts to connect to all of them.
+When your gateway runs the network ports test, it retrieves a list of ports and servers from Azure Relay and then attempts to connect to all of them.
 When the **Start new test** link reappears, the network ports test has finished.

 The summary result of the test is either "Completed (Succeeded)" or "Completed (Failed, see last test results)".
 If the test succeeded, your gateway connected to all the required ports.
 If the test failed, your network environment might have blocked the required ports and servers.